 The time span of a CBA is normally chosen depending on the depreciation time for the main investments; in this case is the medium-term effect to assess, because the short one might not be too relevant, because market requires some time to respond to policies, and the longer one might be drowned in the other many changes expected in the mobility sector in the next decades (e.g. vehicle automation).
 As such, the proposed timing for the analysis is 10 years with starting date year 2020 and end date year 2029.

-Among the indexes which the CBA can calculate the one suggested to compare the different scenarios is the ENPV (Economic Net Present Value) which sums the costs and benefits of each year depreciates them according to projected inflation and a chosen rate (which in this case should be the interest rate for the 10-years national governmental bonds) and sums each year balance in one single value, the ENPV index.
+Among the indexes which the CBA can calculate the one suggested to compare the different scenarios is the ENPV (Economic Net Present Value) which sums the costs and benefits of each year, depreciates them according to projected inflation and a chosen rate (which in this case should be the interest rate for the 10-years national governmental bonds) and sums each year balance in one single value, the ENPV index.
 Any scenario is evaluated against a reference scenario which in this case should be the do-nothing one (no specific policy implemented all the economic indicators varies in the ten years’ time according to the projected trends).

 The NPV defines a scenario as generally positive or negative and can select the best performing one; however, in each scenario there will be “winners” and “losers”.
 For example, in a scenario in which a policy of non-commercialisation for new vehicles non-respecting European Emission Standards is combined with economic incentives to change vehicles for private vehicle owners, an increase in foreign (mostly European) vehicle selling is expected with a clear “win” for importer, dealers and mechanics for these vehicles and a clear “loss” for the other commercial operator in the sector.
 It is therefore recommended that the winning scenario is picked selecting the best economic NPV but that such scenario is analysed to assess the winning and loosing stakeholders and deciding whether compensation actions are necessary.